MP Estate Planning UK

 • Bank accounts held in Greek banks

-• Other movable and immovable property situated in Greece
+• Other movable and immovable property situated in Greece, including vehicles and valuable personal effects

 A lavish Greek villa nestled on a sun-drenched hillside, its stately columns and terracotta roof tiles basking in the warm Mediterranean light.
 In the foreground, a table laden with elegant family heirlooms and financial documents, symbolizing the intergenerational wealth and legacy at the heart of Greek inheritance tax.
 The middle ground features a dignified matriarch, her expression thoughtful as she contemplates the complex web of laws and regulations governing the transfer of her family's assets.
 In the distance, the sparkling azure waters of the Aegean Sea, a timeless backdrop to the high-stakes decisions surrounding the preservation of this Greek inheritance.

-By understanding who is subject to Greek inheritance tax and the types of assets that are taxable, you can better plan your estate and minimize potential tax liabilities.
-We are here to provide you with the necessary guidance and support throughout this process.
+By understanding who is subject to Greek inheritance tax and the types of assets that are taxable, you can plan more effectively on both sides of the equation.
+We’re here to help you co-ordinate specialist advice in both jurisdictions to minimise your overall tax exposure.

 The Process of Assessing Greek Inheritance Tax